-After the end of the project, it can be considered to publish all datasets in 4TU.ResearchData.
+After the end of the project, all datasets will be published in 4TU.ResearchData.
 The data will be openly accessible to all.

 Ethics

 Are there, or could there be, any ethics or legal issues that can have an impact on data sharing?
 These can also be discussed in the context of the ethics review.
 If relevant, include references to ethics deliverables and ethics chapter in the Description of the Action (DoA).